Frequently Asked Questions

 For large settlement claims, you can reach out to us and we will help you determine the estimated value of your upcoming claim – before the settlement administrator distributes any funds – and make an offer to pay your organization a mutually agreed upon cash sum in return for your organization assigning the future settlement funds to MCAG.

 Assigning your claim is simple.
 First you need to complete our claim assignment application and then go over any questions we may have over the phone.
 This only takes a few minutes and then we are ready to move forward with your application.
 Most applicants get their money within 30 days.

 Why would I assign my claim?

 This type of unique funding provides your organization money you need now, by allowing you to assign your future settlement claim.
 Settlement class members can benefit from settlements now by obtaining cash prior to the settlement funds being distributed, helping class members to pay for business expenses while the settlement is being finalized.
 MCAG’s claim purchase funding is 100% risk-free because you repay NOTHING if the settlement funds are never distributed or less than what was forecasted.
-We also share back additional funds if the final settlement is more than what we mutually agreed was the forecasted worth of your settlement when we purchased your claim.

 Is this a loan?